-As noted in Note 6(b) to the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2021, Luminex acquired Mineral Concession Rights on the Pegasus Project by way of payment of \$2.2 million to Lumina prior to the Arrangement.
+As noted in Note 6(b) to the unaudited condensed consolidated interim financial statements for the three months ended March 31, 2022, Luminex acquired Mineral Concession Rights on the Pegasus Project by way of payment of \$2.2 million to Lumina prior to the Arrangement.
 In accordance with the Anglo Agreement, Luminex has treated this Mineral Concession Right as its initial contribution in the Pegasus Project to Central Ecuador EC-CT S.A. ("Central Ecuador"), a wholly owned Ecuadorean subsidiary of Central.

 In accordance with the terms of the Anglo Agreement, Anglo American will control and manage Central and Central Ecuador and all expenditures and operations related to the Pegasus Project.
-Should Anglo American withdraw from the Anglo Agreement or fail to make its Initial Contribution commitment, it will cause all its appointed directors to resign from Central and Central Ecuador.
+Should Anglo American withdraw from the Anglo Agreement it will cause all its appointed directors to resign from Central and Central Ecuador.

-During the three months ended March 31, 2021, Anglo American continued with its suspension of fieldwork, that commenced with the declaration of COVID-19 as a pandemic, and has focused on offering assistance to local communities, with an expectation that activities will increase later in 2021.
-Anglo American renewed all the concession licenses pertaining to Pegasus during the three months ended March 31, 2021.
+During the three months ended March 31, 2022, Anglo American continued with its suspension of fieldwork that commenced with the declaration of COVID-19 as a pandemic and has focused on offering assistance to local communities.
+Anglo American returned to the field in September 2021 and has been reengaging with local communities in order to secure social license prior to commencing field exploration work and a drilling program originally planned for the first half of 2022 but now expected to commence in the second half of 2022.
+Anglo American renewed all the concession licenses pertaining to Pegasus during the three months ended March 31, 2022.